 Judicial non-intervention amounts to little more than a way of not dealing with such cases - - or, at least, of not dealing with such cases until it is too late for the child.
 To honor its fiduciary obligation to the child, the court must be able to consider any practice that could affect the general welfare of the child and to insist upon an appropriate form of civil discourse when religious views diverge.
 Where exposure to intolerance is not in the best interests of the child, the welfare of the child requires that those responsible for their upbringing observe, or be made to observe, the boundaries of socially appropriate behavior.
 The duty to respect those with whom one disagrees is a civic obligation for which parents must prepare their children.
 It is the necessary concomitant of the parenting right.
 Religious belief should not absolve parents of this obligation, and disparagement born of religious conviction should not get a constitutional pass from judicial scrutiny.

 53 Vill.
 L. Rev. 173-208 (2008)

 Scholarly Commons Citation

 Shulman, Jeffrey, "What Yoder Wrought: Religious Disparagement, Parental Alienation and the Best Interests of the Child" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 460.
+460.